Elizabeth Swanson

 CV (pdf)

-Dr. Elizabeth Swanson's career focus for 25+ years is on improving educational opportunities for struggling readers and students with learning disabilities.
+Dr. Elizabeth Swanson's career is focused on improving educational opportunities for struggling readers and students with learning disabilities.
 As a special education teacher, she served elementary school students with mild to moderate disabilities, including dyslexia, math disabilities, and behavior disorders.
 In fact, you can still find her active in the classroom as a guest educator (i.e., substitute teacher) every chance she gets.

 Dr. Swanson co-authored two books: